javmarina/Nintendo-Switch-Remote-Control/gui/README.md

 This Java project contains a client and server module, which can be compiled, and a third 'util' module that acts as a dependency of the other two.
 I used IntelliJ Idea.

-In order to build, just run `gradle buildAll` and both `client.jar` and `server.jar` will appear in the root folder.
-Those are the executable files that you need.
+In order to use this project, you need both `client.jar` and `server.jar`.
+You can download them [here](https://github.com/javmarina/Nintendo-Switch-Remote-Control/releases/tag/latest).
+If you want to manually build the code for yourself, just run `gradle buildAll` and both JARs will appear in the root folder.

 The [Jamepad](https://github.com/williamahartman/Jamepad) library is used for reading controller input.
 The Discord bot is implemented using [Discord4J](https://github.com/Discord4J/Discord4J).